 In extra cases, you might get the "Failed to communicate with the online licensing service" error even when all the requirements from the Online protection tips article are met.
-The issue could be caused by missing Trusted Root Certification Authority on the used machine.
+The issue could be caused by the missing Trusted Root Certification Authority on the used machine.

 There is no "Go Daddy Root Certificate Authority - G2" line in the Trusted Root Certification Authorities - Certificates section of Certificate Manager (certmgr.msc).